50ButtonsEach/hax-with-flic-osx/README.md

+# NOTE

+This app only supports the first generation Flic buttons and is no longer in development.
+Instead we suggest using the newer [Flic Mac App](https://flic.io/mac-app).
+Alternatively, Flic 2 buttons can simulate a keyboard and be connected as a generic Bluetooth keyboard.
+See [Flic Universal](https://flic.io/flic-universal) for more info.

 # hax-with-flic-osx

-This is a basic app for Mac that integrates with Flic buttons.
+This is a basic app for Mac that integrates with Flic 1 buttons.

 ![](/Screenshot.png?raw=true "")